center-for-threat-informed-defense/sensor-mappings-to-attack/docs/levels/mapping_cloudtrail.rst

     - Instance
     - Instance Metadata

-  * - ListInstanceProfileTags
+  * - ListMFADeviceTags
-    - Lists the tags that are attached to the specified IAM instance profile.
+    - Lists the tags that are attached to the specified IAM virtual multi-factor authentication (MFA) device.
 The returned list of tags is sorted by tag key.
-    - Instance
-    - Instance Metadata
+    - User Account
+    - User Account Authentication

   * - ListMFADevices
     - Lists the MFA devices for an IAM user.
 If the request includes a IAM user name, then this operation lists all the MFA devices associated with the specified user.
 If you do not specify a user name, IAM determines the user name implicitly based on the AWS access key ID signing the request for this operation.
     - User Account
     - User Account Authentication

-  * - ListMFADeviceTags
+  * - ListOpenIDConnectProviderTags
-    - Lists the tags that are attached to the specified IAM virtual multi-factor authentication (MFA) device.
+    - Lists the tags that are attached to the specified OpenID Connect (OIDC)-compatible identity provider.
 The returned list of tags is sorted by tag key.
-    - User Account
+    - Active Directory
-    - User Account Authentication
+    - Active Directory Object Enumeration

   * - ListOpenIDConnectProviders
     - Lists information about the IAM OpenID Connect (OIDC) provider resource objects defined in the AWS account.
-    - Active Directory
-    - Active Directory Object Enumeration

-  * - ListOpenIDConnectProviderTags
-    - Lists the tags that are attached to the specified OpenID Connect (OIDC)-compatible identity provider.
-The returned list of tags is sorted by tag key.
     - Active Directory
     - Active Directory Object Enumeration